rohankhetan27/politicsbench/README.md

 # EQ-Bench 3

 EQ-Bench 3 is a multi-turn emotional intelligence benchmark.
 It assesses active EQ skills, interpersonal skills, psychological insight and analytical depth.
 It challenges language models with role-play or analysis tasks that require empathy, depth of insight, social dexterity, and more.
 An auxiliary judge model (by default, Claude Sonnet 3.7) scores or pairwise-compares the outputs.

+For full details on the benchmark including methodology, criteria, bias analysis, repeatabilty experiments and more, click [here](http://localhost:8000/about.html#long-version-header).

 **Features**
 - **Role-Play Scenarios**: The tested model is placed in conversation-based scenarios (e.g., parenting, relationship conflict, workplace tension).
 It must articulate what it (and others) feel/think before delivering its final response.
 - **Analysis Scenarios**: The model is asked to read or interpret a transcript and perform an in-depth analysis of human dynamics and subtext.
 - **Rubric Scoring**: A judge LLM assigns a multi-criteria rubric score (0–20, scaled up to 0–100) to each scenario outcome, focusing on empathy, emotional reasoning, social skill, etc.
 - **Pairwise ELO Analysis**: The judge compares transcripts from two different models for the same scenario, awarding a “win” margin for each of several criteria.
 A TrueSkill/ELO-like solver aggregates all pairwise comparisons to produce a final ranking.

+## Leaderboard

+The full EQBench3 leaderboard is viewable at: [https://eqbench.com/](https://eqbench.com/)

 ## Table of Contents
 1. [Project Overview](#project-overview)